sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

 ### hubs.json
 Found in TA-Azure_Monitor/bin/app

-This file contains a list of the event hubs, which equates to a list of the log categories.
-This file should not be editted.
+This file contains a list of the event hubs used by diagnostic logs, which equates to a list of the log categories available for resources that emit diagnostic logs.
+This file should not be usually be editted.
 The value associated with each key is how the program looks up the resource id in messages coming from any particular hub.
+If you don't want a particular hub to be drained of messages and indexed in Splunk, remove the line from the file.

 ### sourcetypes.json
 Found in TA-Azure_Monitor/bin

-This file contains a list of resource types and the sourcetype for each.
+This file contains a list of resource types that emit diagnostic logs and the sourcetype for each.
 Add lines as needed if you want distinct sourcetypes for your Azure resource types.
 Or delete lines if you want to use the default you entered in data input settings.
+This has no impact on Activity Log; only the sourcetypes for Diagnostic Logs are impacted.